dotnet/docs-maui/docs/user-interface/layouts/index.md

 ## StackLayout

-A `StackLayout` organizes elements in a one-dimensional stack, either horizontally or vertically.
-The `Orientation` property specifies the direction of the elements, and the default orientation is `Vertical`. `StackLayout` is typically used to arrange a subsection of the UI on a page.
+A <xref:Microsoft.Maui.Controls.StackLayout> organizes elements in a one-dimensional stack, either horizontally or vertically.
+The `Orientation` property specifies the direction of the elements, and the default orientation is `Vertical`. <xref:Microsoft.Maui.Controls.StackLayout> is typically used to arrange a subsection of the UI on a page.

-The following XAML shows how to create a vertical `StackLayout` containing three `Label` objects:
+The following XAML shows how to create a vertical <xref:Microsoft.Maui.Controls.StackLayout> containing three `Label` objects:

 ```xaml
 <StackLayout Margin="20,35,20,25">